top of page

 Allied Health & Pharmacy Celebrate & Connect 2026

-Between December 2025 and February 2026, the Allied Health Office (AHO) brought energy, joy and meaningful engagement to colleagues across the campus through the annual Allied Health & Pharmacy Celebrate & Connect (AHPC&C) event.
+Between December 2025 and February 2026, the Allied Health Office (AHO) brought energy, connection and meaningful engagement to colleagues across the campus through the annual Allied Health & Pharmacy Celebrate & Connect (AHPC&C) event.

 A Celebration Fuelled by Purpose

-Leading the celebrations were members of Allied Health leadership, including Adj A/Prof Chee Thong Gan (Senior Director, Allied Health, NTFGH), Mr Abdul Rashid (Director, Allied Health, JCH), Ms Lee Hee Hoon (Director, Allied Health, NTFGH) and Mr Tan Hai Yang (Deputy Director, Allied Health, NTFGH).
+Leading the celebrations were members of Allied Health leadership, including Adj A/Prof Chee Thong Gan (Senior Director, Allied Health, NTFGH), Abdul Rashid (Director, Allied Health, JCH), Lee Hee Hoon (Director, Allied Health, NTFGH) and Tan Hai Yang (Deputy Director, Allied Health, NTFGH).
 Their presence and active participation made each session feel special and intentional.

 Collaboration Behind the Scenes